dschledermann/json/README.md

 ```

 This works for simple, native types and for types within the same namespace.
-If you are using types from differing namespaces, you have two options:
+If you are using types from other namespaces, you have two options:

 - Use the full path of the class in the type hinting
 - Use the ListType as an attribute to indicate.